faresmuhammad/tjm-home-task/README.md

 ---

-## Grounding Subsystem
+## GUI Grounding System

-The grounding subsystem locates a UI element on a screenshot by asking a vision-language model to return a bounding box, then converts that to screen pixel coordinates.
+The grounding system locates a UI element on a screenshot by asking a vision-language model to return a bounding box, then converts that to screen pixel coordinates.

+Multiple Approaches can be implemented, explained in [this paper](https://arxiv.org/pdf/2504.07981), to boost the accuracy without tuning the model and utilize the gui-knowledge of a model even it's not good at grounding.

+At the moment, direct and reground methods are implemented in this project.

+**Direct:** Single model call on the full screenshot.

+**Reground:** Two-pass approach for higher precision on small targets:

+  1. **First Pass** — run `Grounder` on the full screenshot to get an approximate center.
+  2. **Crop** — extract a `crop_size × crop_size` (default 1024 px) window centred on that point.
+  3. **Fine pass** — run `Grounder` again on the crop (larger apparent target → better bbox).
+  4. **Translate** — use `Viewport.to_screen()` to convert the local crop bbox back to full-screen coordinates.

 ### Layer Architecture